Watch out for the 3Ps.

 I am reminded of a couple of students I was talking to at the end of May.
 As the principal, doing lunchroom, duty I said, “I bet you are looking forward to summer vacation.”
 I was.
 Their response brought reality to me.
 They said, “no, do you know what it’s like in our neighborhood in the summer?”
 Police sirens, street gangs, parents working multiple jobs, and the list went on.
 Yes, this was an urban school.

 I have since gotten a similar response in suburban schools although for different reasons.
-Students in suburban schools talk about being alone, some are bored by video games, and they miss their friends at school.
+Students in suburban schools talk about being alone, some are bored, playing video games all day, and they miss their friends at school.

 Please pay attention to those kids who may not have the same positive experiences you may have had during the holidays.
 You may have the same negative experiences in your history as some of our young people.
 WATCH OUT FOR THE 3Ps